-Let’s face it – vacation planning can be stressful.
+Let’s face it – planning a ski trip vacation can be stressful.
 Determining your budget, where to stay, which attractions to make time for, and what to pack often feels very overwhelming.
 Being prepared with an itinerary, a booked vacation rental, and a packing list of essential things to bring can reduce the stress of vacation planning and make your trip much more enjoyable.

 If you are considering a ski trip in beautiful Upstate New York, this New York winter packing list can serve as a handy guide on what to pack and tips on planning and you’ll be prepared to hit the slopes by the time of your vacation!

 1. Planning Your Ski Trip